Skip to main content

 League City sits on the Gulf Coast with humid summers and occasional salt spray.
 The city does not offer a turf conversion rebate.
 Native plants adapted to coastal conditions can cut water use and handle humidity.

 League City doesn't currently offer a dedicated native landscaping or turf conversion rebate.
-Check the full Texas rebates list for regional programs that may cover your area, and monitor your city's water utility for new programs.
+Check the full Texas rebates list for regional programs that may cover your area.
+Neighboring cities like Austin, San Antonio, and Georgetown have active programs; we track new ones as they launch.

 Recommended Native Plants for League City